 Greek is one of the richest languages in the world with an extensive vocabulary.
 However, love is often more complicated than any words can describe.

 Although Greek philosophers attempted to classify different types of love, in reality, its forms and manifestations tend to blur and blend in various combinations.
-Thankfully, there are many ways that you can nurture and cultivate these, leading to happier and healthier connections and a more fulfilling life.
+Thankfully, there are many ways that you can nurture and cultivate these, leading to happier and healthier connections and more fulfilling life.

 Knowing Greek words for love and recognizing different types of love may help you improve yourself and your relationship.
 And I am sure your partner will appreciate that cup of tea that you prepare with Meraki.